exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 After observing interval is set, node tracks anchoring chain.
 It helps to get the [nearest anchoring transaction](#nearest-lect) for every Exonum block.

+#### LECT updating interval

+Each `N` Exonum blocks validator checks out the bitcoin blockchain to find new LECT.

 ### Global settings